Tan-Tan

+Etymology

+The popular origin of the name is an example of onomatopoeia.
+The name comes from the well called Ḥāṣī Ṭānṭān literally "well of Tan-Tan", which representatives of most Sahrawi tribes like the Reguibat, Laaroussien and the Ait Lahcin of the Tekna would camp around.
+The well is called this because when buckets were lowered into the water into it would make the sound ṭān-ṬĀN when they hit it.

 History

 The quartz figurine Venus of Tan-Tan was found in a river terrace deposit on the north bank of the Draa River.
 Dated between 200,000 and 500,000 BCE, it is considered one of the oldest human-form sculptures in the world, although its formation may actually be natural.

 Port

 The nearby port, known as Tan-Tan Plage in French; Port of Tan-Tan in English; and El Ouatia, al-Watiyah or الوطية in Arabic is about 25 km west of Tan-Tan on the Atlantic Ocean.
 With a population in 2004 of 6,294 it is the second-largest settlement in the province and ninth-largest in the region.
 Both Tan-Tan and Tan-Tan Plage are on Morocco's main highway, the N1.

 Climate

 Tan-Tan has a hot desert climate (Köppen climate classification BWh).
+While usually strongly moderated by the cold offshore Canary Current, occasional easterly winds from the Sahara Desert interior bring exceptionally hot temperatures to the maritime areas of southern Morocco.
+These winds being frequent in autumn and seasonal lag from warming sea temperatures cause October afternoons to average warmer than the July counterparts.
+The varying timing of the hot inland winds causes a vast difference between the individual monthly mean maxima and the many months in which brief temperatures above 40 C may occur.
+Even the coldest winter nights remain well above freezing due to the Atlantic influence.